Camp Sikh Virsa first opened its doors in 1994 as Camp FATEH and, since then, hundreds of campers, counselors, and parents have been inspired.

-What: A weekend long Gurmat camp twice a year.
+What: A weekend long Gurmat camp that occurs twice a year.

 When: Thanksgiving and Memorial Day weekends.

 Where: Professionally run youth campsites in Southeastern Wisconsin.

 -To learn, understand, and promote Gurmat as embodied in the Guru Granth Sahib.

 -To promote a disciplined Sikh way of life as comprised in the Rehat Maryada.

 -To learn and seek inspiration from Sikh History.

 -To preserve the principles of Sikh Sovereignty.